What to start using email templates? Here’s a guide to help you get set up and start using them.

-Besides, you are going to notice how much time you will gain, and learn how to share these templates with your team to unify all the communication between clients, partners, and providers.
+You’ll quickly notice how much time you’re saving, and learn how to share these templates with your team to unify all the communication between clients, partners, and providers.

 Creating templates in Gmail is a simple task, that takes just a few minutes.
 In fact, the only step that will make you spend more time on this process may be typing the email template, if you don’t have it already.

 First things first, you need to enable the templates on Gmail settings.
 You can simply follow these steps:

 - Click on Settings (represented by the gear icon) in the top right corner of your screen.

 - Then click the button “See all settings”